-Palestinian thrillers by Matt Rees
+Palestinian mystery novels by Matt Rees

-Award-winning Omar Yussef thrillers
+Award-winning Omar Yussef mysteries

-Matt’s award-winning Palestinian thrillers are published in 26 languages.
+Matt’s award-winning Palestinian mysteries are published in 26 languages.
 The first one won a UK Crime Writers Association dagger.
 Praised by The New York Times and by Middle Eastern writers and leaders, the hero is Omar Yussef, a teacher and unlikely sleuth in Bethlehem, Gaza, Nablus and New York City

 “Matt Rees has given us an incredible tapestry” BBC Front Row